Millions of Muslims around the UK and the world are celebrating the festival of Eid al-Fitr.

-For most Muslims in the UK, this will be on the evening of 12 May.
+For most Muslims in the UK, this was marked on the evening of Sunday 1 May.

 What happens at Eid?

-Many Muslims will attend Eid prayers at their mosque, early on 13 May.
+Many Muslims will attend Eid prayers at their mosque early on Monday 2 May.

 In the Middle East, these are held straight after the Fajr morning prayer.
 In the UK, it's any time from 07:00 onwards.

-It's a tradition to wear new clothes and on the way to the mosque, eat something sweet such as a date, and recite a small prayer called a takbeer.
+It's a tradition to wear new clothes and on the way to the mosque, to eat something sweet, such as a date, and recite a short prayer, called a takbeer.

-Before Eid prayers, Muslims are also required to pay an amount to charity per household called zakaat al fitr to help feed the poor.
+Before Eid prayers, every Muslim is obliged to make a donation to charity called Zakat al-Fitr to help feed the poor.